RickyTheCoder/myUIC/README.md

 4. Run: npx expo start
 5. Download Expo Go on your iOS device via the app store.
 6. Scan barcode displayed in terminal

+## Current progress:
+- Integrating Firebase for user authentication and fast deployment